etherbiln/myGame-Solidity/README.md

 ## Overview

-The `TreasureHuntGame` smart contract is a blockchain-based treasure hunt game implemented in Solidity.
-Players can join the game, move around a grid, and find treasures and support packages.
-The game uses a custom ERC-20 token for in-game transactions such as buying clues.
+The `TreasureHuntGame` is a decentralized game built on the Ethereum blockchain.
+It allows players to join a treasure hunt, move within the game, buy clues, and find locations.
+The game is managed by three main components: `PlayerManager`, `BlockManager`, and `TokenManager`.

 ## Features